-The Early Learner (EL) Program at Foothills School is a unique early childhood education program in the Treasure Valley.
+The Early Learner (EL) Program at Foothills is a unique early childhood educational program in the Treasure Valley.
 The program is inspired by the people and schools of Reggio Emilia, Italy.

-The EL program - which is truly a school for young children, and not a day care - joined Foothills in 1998.
+The EL program joined Foothills in 1998.
 This program received a grant from the J.A. and Kathryn Albertson Foundation to create a classroom and laboratory school for pre-school age children at Foothills School.

 A Strong Image of the Child

 Early Learner teachers hold at the center of their approach an image of children as being strong, capable and full of potential.
 Rather than focusing on the weaknesses of students, the program’s philosophy is to focus on the talents, gifts and individual uniqueness that each child brings to share with the community.
 This image of children being capable thinkers whose ideas should be taken seriously permeates throughout Foothills School.

 Foothills School provides a large, beautiful EL classroom that serves as a “teacher in the class,” and shows children that their education is important and valuable to the adults in their lives.
 Creative materials are plentiful to allow children to express their thoughts, creativity, ideas and theories.
 It is an environment that lets children be in charge of their learning and reinforces the idea that adults think they are capable of achieving great things.

 In the EL program, the teacher’s role is to create a stimulating and an exciting environment where children feel free to take risks and discover what amazes them.
 The teacher supports students as they take personal risks, learn how to negotiate and problem solve, and become a contributing member of the class community.